sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 4/25/2022 19:21 PT_
+_Updated 4/26/2022 10:00 PT_

-v7.14 began rollout on iOS and Android on Friday 4/22.
-The team is now working on development and QA for v7.15.
+v7.14 began rollout on iOS on Friday 4/22.
+Shortly after Android began rollout, a few urgent bugs were found and rollout had to be halted.
+The team is now working to resolve those issues as well as working on development for v7.15.

 ***